Guide to the Omicron Delta Kappa, Rho Circle Chapter (Duke University) records, 1926-1971

 - William J. Griffith III papers (University Archives, Duke University.)

-[Identification of item], Omicron Delta Kappa, Rho Circle Chapter (Duke University) records, University Archives, Duke University.
+[Identification of item], Omicron Delta Kappa, Rho Circle Chapter (Duke University) records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Omicron Delta Kappa, Rho Circle chapter records were received by the University Archives as a transfer in 1974, 1991, 1997.